Frequently Asked Questions

 Yes.
-Depending on the location of the event, guests may park in the Visitor Center parking lot, in the Garden House driveway circle and grounds, in spaces along the First Avenue drive, or along the driveway on the estate.
+Depending on the location of the event, guests may park in the Visitor Center parking lot, in spaces along the First Avenue drive, or along the driveway on the estate.
 Parking attendants can be provided for an additional fee.

 Yes.
-Depending on the size of the event, stationary guides are available to assist guests who wish to browse the public rooms.
+Depending on the size of the event, stationary guides are available for a small fee to assist guests who wish to browse the public rooms.
 Fully-guided interpretive tours can also be arranged for an additional fee.